coursesAM/IOCL2025/readme.md

 <br> <br>
 # Take-home Assignment
 Data cleaning and preprocessing are essential steps in any data analysis or machine learning project.
-This repository provides examples and tutorials on how to perform data cleaning and preprocessing using Python.

-## What is Data Cleaning?

 Data cleaning is the process of detecting and correcting errors, inconsistencies, and missing values in a dataset to improve its quality and accuracy.
 It involves various tasks such as: